netgainsystems/docs/content/administrative/admin/_index.md

 slug: admin
 ---

-The Admin module provides the function to manage the {{% company %}} Infrastructure Monitoring system.
-This module is meant for managing {{% company %}} Infrastructure Monitoring, and it is only open for the users who are granted the admin role.
-This module includes five sub content:
+The Admin Module is designed to empower administrators with comprehensive management capabilities for the NetGain Systems Infrastructure Monitoring system.
+Accessible exclusively to users with the admin role, this module offers a robust set of tools to effectively oversee and configure your monitoring environment.

+The Admin Module includes the following key components:

-* Accounts: Creation of user, roles, change of user profile and configure access control
+* Accounts: Manage user accounts, roles, profile updates, and access control configurations.
-* Jobs: Task schedular
+* Jobs: Schedule and manage tasks with the built-in task scheduler.
-* Systems: Status of Infrastructure Monitoring, License info, Cloud Vista settings, Setting, Upgrade, Shutdown of Infrastructure Monitoring and defined REST APIs
+* Systems: Monitor system status, manage licenses, and configure settings, shutdowns, and defined REST APIs.
-* Elasticsearch: Indices, Shard, Nodes status and Backups
+* Elasticsearch: Oversee Elasticsearch indices, shard and node statuses, and manage backups.
-* Logs: Infrastructure Monitoring System logs
+* Logs: Access and review logs for the Infrastructure Monitoring System.

 To navigate to the Admin module, choose the last icon from the Left navigation bar, as shown in below: